-Born in 1659 in Calvert County, Maryland, William Chapline II was the son of Mary Hooper and William Chapline I.
+Born in 1659 in Calvert County, Maryland, William Chapline was the son of Mary Hooper and William Chapline.

-William Chapline II was only ten years old when his father died.
-Upon his father’s death, William Chapline II inherited his father’s sloop and plantation on the Patuxent River in Calvert County, Maryland.
+Young William was only ten years old when his father passed away.
+Upon his father’s death, he inherited his father’s sloop and plantation on the Patuxent River in Calvert County, Maryland.

-In 1685, William Chapline II married Elizabeth Travers.
-Together, the couple would have at least six children, including William Chapline III (my 8th great-grandfather).
+In 1685, William Chapline (Junior) married Elizabeth Travers.
+Together, the couple would have at least six children, including another William (my 8th great-grandfather).

-William Chapline II also was active in local politics, serving on juries at Patuxent Town.
-In November 1689, William Chapline was one of the signatories to a letter to the King of England on behalf of the Protestants of Calvert County.
+William Chapline (Junior) also was active in local politics, serving on juries at Patuxent Town.
+In November 1689, he was one of the signatories to a letter to the King of England on behalf of the Protestants of Calvert County.